kschuler/guide/guidelines/making-stimuli.md

 ### How to edit sounds

 I use Audacity to edit sound files for my experiments.
 There are four ways in which I typically edit my sound files.
-I select the best sample of a given stimulus, remove background noise, add silence if necessary, and export as a `.wav` file.
+I select the best sample of a given stimulus, remove background noise, add or remove silence if necessary, and export as a `.wav` file.

 ##### Selecting the best sample

 ##### Removing background noise

-##### Adding silence
+##### Adding or removing silence

 ##### Exporting edited stimulus